malsaleh88/Windows_Projects/readme.md

 ## Windows Server AD

-- Type of Challenge: `Learning`
-- Duration: `4 days`
-- Deadline: `26/04/2024`
-- Team challenge : `solo`

-## Overview

-This challenge guides you through deploying a secure Windows Server 2022 environment with Active Directory, essential server roles (IIS, DNS, DHCP), user management, Sysmon monitoring, and demonstration of its functionality to a client.
-Gain essential configuration skills, security awareness, and experience with Active Directory while incorporating user accounts like Alice and Bob for realistic role-based access.

-## Learning Objectives:

 * Install and configure Windows Server 2022.
 * Create and manage user accounts within Active Directory.